FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 }
 ```

-As explained in the comments, depending on the specific token, the query must comply with the corresponding query model.
+Both the query and the pagination fields must comply with the underlying models, depending on the specific token.
-The `pagination` field shall also comply with the corresponding pagination model.
-Those models are used in conventional REST endpoints, and one can find more details in the corresponding documentation.
+Details can be found in standard REST documentation, as these models are used in conventional REST endpoints.

-## Querying Archive

-In the previous page, we explained how to fetch data from different data resources (mainly `MongoDB` documents).
-They are mostly flat (with only a few levels of nesting) and relatively easy to query and fetch.

-The very idea can be extended to fetching archives that are stored on the file system.

 ## Accessing Archives

+The [Basic Data Fetching](#basic-data-fetching) functionality can be extended to fetching NOMAD archives.
 An archive is the processed data of an entry, which is stored on the file system as a binary file.
 Each archive thus corresponds to an entry, and the corresponding entry ID can be used as the unique identifier to access the archive.
 In the graph system, the archive is linked to the corresponding entry via the special token `archive`.
-Thus, to access the archive of an entry with ID `<example_entry_id>`, one can use the following query.
+Thus, to fetch the contents of an archive with entry ID `<example_entry_id>`, one can use the following query:

 ```json hl_lines="4-6"
 {